-Building your links is another important part of your website’s SEO strategy.
+Building your links should be an important part of your website’s SEO strategy.
 Obtaining links that go back to your website (called back links) essentially tells the search engines that your website is in demand.
 The first step in starting a link-building program is to perform a competitive link analysis to determine just how your website’s profile compares to notable, top ranking websites in your business sector.

 The next step is to examine your competitor’s back links for relevant keywords that would be important to you.
 With this information, a focused link-building program can be planned and implemented.
 Simply stated, by imitating the link building strategy of your top performing competitors will give you a clear advantage.